 Reducing rate ≈ flat rate × 1.814

-The easiest fix though?
+The easiest fix?
 Always look at the total repayment amount over the life of the loan.

 The fees they don't advertise